 Reason #4: Sleepless Nights

 Night sweats and hot flashes disrupt our good night’s sleep.
 As a result, we wake up the next day feeling exhausted.
 We also feel foggy and slower than normal.
 Completing tasks becomes challenging too.
-That’s because when we lack sleep, we deprive our brain the time to clean up after itself after a long day of work.
-On the other hand, sleeping re-energizes our brain cells, flushes out waste from the brain, and improves learning and memory.
+That’s because when we lack sleep, we deprive our brain of the time to clean up after itself after a long day of work.
+On the other hand, sleeping re-energizes our brain cells, flushes out waste from the brain and improves learning and memory.

 How to get enough sleep?